Miki-Miki/Node-React-with-JWT-Authenticaton-and-reflecting-XSS/README.md

 The web app has a simple api for signing up (creating) a user, and logging them in whilst giving logged-in users a JWT token set to expire in 90 seconds after login.

+The DBMS used for this example is MySQL

 ## Reflecting XSS:
 On the user profile board there are two input fields.
 The first one labeled 'no xss' will just reflect the input value onto the html of the site.